-All applicants must visit the Office of Admissions to meet with an admissions representative for an interview.
+All applicants must visit the Office of Admissions (in-person and/or virtually) to meet with an admissions representative for an interview.
+The Office of Admissions also provides services virtually throughout digital platforms designed for admissions processes.
 To complete the enrollment process, the applicant must also complete an application, take all required admissions or placements tests, if necessary, and see a Financial Aid Specialist to determine the ability to meet tuition and other obligations.
 Falsification of information on admissions application or failure to disclose information may be grounds for denial of admission or, if found later, disciplinary action or expulsion.
 Although LIBI does not require applicants to disclose convictions on the college application, the college cautions applicants that these records may prevent graduates from obtaining certain jobs in fields of Court Reporting and Homeland Security.
 It is the responsibility of the applicant to inform the Admissions Representative prior to completing the enrollment process of any potential issues that may disqualify the applicant from working in their selected fields.
 Applicants to the Court Reporting and Homeland Security and Security Management programs should discuss any concerns that may hinder the applicant from successfully gaining employment in the field of study with the Provost or the Campus Director-Commack before the end of the late registration period of the initial semester.